-Bomber extortionist's elevator plan backfires, so he rigs a bomb to a LA city bus.
+Extortionist bomber's elevator plan backfires, so he rigs a bomb to a Los Angeles city bus.
 The stipulation is: once armed, the bus must stay above 50 mph to keep from exploding.
-Also if LAPD Officer tries to unload any passengers off, Payne will detonate it.
-Joe Morton co-stars as Jack's superior, and Jeff Daniels supports Jack helping him try to defuse the bomb.Written by
+Also if any passengers try and get off, the bomber will detonate the bomb.Written by

 Hey, this area's restricted.